 In addition to being a Little Warrior herself, Glori is a business owner, mother, wife and philanthropist.
 She owns and operates a successful advertising agency and web development company.
 Glori is also involved in a number of projects for local not-for-profit organizations including The Good Samaritan Society, Stollery Children’s Hospital Foundation and The Canadian Breast Cancer Foundation.

 Glori’s hard work hasn’t gone unnoticed.
-She’s the recipient of the 2011 Canadian Living Me to We Award – Social Action category; Ernst & Young’s Entrepreneur of the Year award in the Social Entrepreneur category; the 2009 Rotary Integrity Award; a 2008 Global Woman of Vision award; a 2005 YWCA Woman of Distinction award; was named one of Caldwell Partners’ 2010 “Top 40 Canadians Under 40”; and she became the first female president of the Entrepreneur’s Organization (EO) of Edmonton.
+Glori was among the top 18 finalist from 6400 nominees for the 2017 RBC Entrepreneur of the Year Award for Social Change for her work with Little Warriors.
+She was the recipient of the 2011 Canadian Living Me to We Award – Social Action category; Ernst & Young’s Entrepreneur of the Year award in the Social Entrepreneur category; the 2009 Rotary Integrity Award; a 2008 Global Woman of Vision award; a 2005 YWCA Woman of Distinction award; was named one of Caldwell Partners’ 2010 “Top 40 Canadians Under 40”; and she became the first female president of the Entrepreneur’s Organization (EO) of Edmonton.